 companies including the professional services of strategic planning, marketing

 ITE focus is Marine and Human Systems Engineering, Products and Professional Services,

-offered in the USA and Canada, Korea, Taiwan and Japan, based on more than 25 years
+offered in the USA and Canada, Korea, Taiwan and Japan, based on 30 years

 of experience in these markets.
 Technical papers on this web site describe